syncfusion-content/maui-docs/MAUI/Masked-Entry/Formatting-Value.md

 ## Exclude prompts and literals

-Set up the MaskedTextBox to exclude prompt and literal characters, preserving only the typed characters.
+Set up the MaskedEntry to exclude prompt and literal characters, preserving only the typed characters.

 {% tabs %}
 {% highlight XAML %}